- Apply to UW

-The Milward Simpson Fund - This fund, established by admirers and friends of the former U.S. Senator and Wyoming governor, recognizes outstanding student achievements, supports student research and attendance at conferences or seminars, and sponsors visiting professors and distinguished lecturers.
+Milward Simpson Fund - This fund, established by admirers and friends of the former U.S. Senator and Wyoming governor, recognizes outstanding student achievements, supports student research and attendance at conferences or seminars, and sponsors visiting professors and distinguished lecturers.

-The Political Science Club - This student organization provides students the opportunity to get involved with the department.
+Political Science Club - This student organization provides students the opportunity to get involved with the department.
 Past activities have included forums and movie nights.
 The club is responsible for the department's annual honors banquet, held each spring.

 Exceptional Seniors - Those students who qualify may choose to develop an individual research project with time to pursue a topic in depth.
 Research and writing skills are developed with faculty guidance.